2022 Land Rover Range Rover Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 MSRP | Invoice Price | Destination Fee | Holdback | Dealer Cost

 To find the best possible price on a new Range Rover, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 - Example: Base Range Rover invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

-Note: All Range Rover Prices above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Range Rover MSRP, invoice and dealer cost dollar figures above are subject to change without notice.